Dreycod/Dreycod/README.md

 <img align="left" alt="CS" width="30px" style="padding-right:10px;" src="https://github.com/devicons/devicon/blob/v2.15.1/icons/csharp/csharp-line.svg"/>
 <br />

-### 🌟 Projects & Highlights

-I’ve worked on a wide range of projects that showcase my skills and interests.
-Here are some of my favorites:

-- **[Python Autoclicker](https://github.com/dreycod/python-autoclicker)**: A simple yet powerful autoclicker built with Python and customtkinter.
-Automate repetitive tasks with ease using a user-friendly GUI.
-- **[Blockchain API](https://github.com/dreycod/blockchain-api)**: A fully functional blockchain API built with Python and Flask, allowing users to mine blocks, validate chains, and track transactions.
-- **[IoT Smart Garden](https://github.com/dreycod/smart-garden)**: A Raspberry Pi-based IoT project that monitors soil moisture and controls irrigation, helping plants thrive with minimal effort.
-- **[JavaScript Portfolio](https://github.com/dreycod/portfolio)**: A responsive, interactive portfolio showcasing my skills, projects, and tech journey using HTML, CSS, and JavaScript.

-Feel free to explore the repositories, fork them, or even contribute your own ideas! 🚀

----

 ### 📊 Stats & Achievements

 Here are some of my GitHub stats to show you what I’ve been up to recently.
 I’m always striving to improve, create, and contribute more to the community!